-It is unlikely the WBCA would exist today if not for a group of women's coaches who met at the 1981 Olympic Festival in Syracuse, N.Y., to discuss the formation of a coaches association.
-Among those attending that meeting were Jill Hutchison of Illinois State, who was elected the first president of the then-nameless organization; 1984 Olympic coach Pat Summitt of Tennessee; 1988 Olympic coach Kay Yow of North Carolina State; 1992 Olympic coach Theresa Grentz of Illinois, Rutgers and St. Josephs; C. Vivian Stringer of Cheyney State, Iowa and Rutgers; and Colleen Matsuhara of Nebraska and UC-Irvine.
+It is unlikely the WBCA would exist today if not for a group of women’s coaches who met at the 1981 Olympic Festival in Syracuse, New York, to discuss the formation of a coaches association.
+Among those attending that meeting were Jill Hutchison of Illinois State, who was elected the first president of the organization; 1984 Olympic coach Pat Summitt of Tennessee; 1992 Olympic coach Theresa Grentz of Illinois, Rutgers and St. Josephs; C. Vivian Stringer of Cheyney State, Iowa and Rutgers; and Colleen Matsuhara of Nebraska and UC-Irvine.

 The group met again on Sept.
-1 in Wayne, Pa., and named James Madison head coach Betty Jaynes as interim executive director.
-Jaynes officially resigned her position as James Madison head coach following the 1981-82 season and operated the WBCA office with an intern in Wayne, Pa.
+1, in Wayne, Pennsylvania, and named James Madison head coach Betty Jaynes as interim executive director.
+Jaynes officially resigned her position as James Madison head coach following the 1981-82 season and operated the WBCA office with an intern in Wayne.
 Bill Orr of Tel-Ra Productions provided the office facilities rent free.
-Jaynes hired Regina Sullivan as the organization's first assistant executive director in 1985 and subsequently moved the WBCA office to Atlanta.
+Jaynes hired Regina Sullivan as the organization’s first assistant executive director in 1985.
+She subsequently moved the WBCA office to Atlanta.

 Jaynes retired as chief executive officer in 2001 and was succeeded by Beth Bass, who served as CEO until April 2014.
-Danielle M. Donehew was named the association's new executive director on July 2, 2014.
+Danielle M. Donehew was named the association’s third executive director on July 2, 2014.

 The WBCA is a non-profit association that governs its affairs according to its bylaws.
 These rules establish the categories of and qualifications for membership in the Association; the composition and authority of the organization's officers, board of directors and other standing committees; and provides a means for the membership to amend them.
 The membership adopted a comprehensive revision to the document in 2015, which is now in effect.